 What is an Information Security Management System (ISMS) and how does it relate to ISO 27001?

-When I was first involved with information management standards almost 20 years ago, I used to get very confused with all the jargon and abbreviations auditors and consultants were throwing at me.
-Management system standard, IMS, ISMS, ISO 27001, 27002, 27005, 27k, accreditation, certification, UKAS, IAF⊠they eventually all made sense but one that took slightly longer to fall into place is ISMS.
+I became involved with information management standards almost 20 years ago.
+Initially was very confused with all the jargon and abbreviations auditors and consultants were throwing at me.
+Management system standard, IMS, ISMS, ISO 27001, 27002, 27005, 27k, accreditation, certification, UKAS, IAF⊠eventually they all made sense – but one that took slightly longer to fall into place is ISMS.

-ISMS confused me because it seemed to mean different things to different people: to some people it seemed to mean a software application, to some it was synonym with ISO 27001 and to others it was synonym with some other information security standard!
+ISMS confused me because it seems to mean different things to different people.
+To some people it means a software application, to some it is synonymous with ISO 27001 and to others it is synonymous with some other information security standard!

-- you are new to information security and the world of information management standards
+- are new to information security and the world of information management standards.

-- get a clear view of what ISMS means and how it relates to ISO 27001
+- need a clear view of what ISMS means and how it relates to ISO 27001.

 I will cover the following topics: